Henry Scott, 3rd Duke of Buccleuch

-Henry Scott, 3rd Duke of Buccleuch and 5th Duke of Queensberry KG FRSE (2 September 1746 – 11 January 1812) was a Scottish nobleman and long-time friend of Sir Walter Scott.
-He is the paternal 3rd great-grandfather of Princess Alice, Duchess of Gloucester, and the maternal 4th great-grandfather of Prince William of Gloucester and Prince Richard, Duke of Gloucester.
+Colonel Henry Scott, 3rd Duke of Buccleuch and 5th Duke of Queensberry (2 September 1746 – 11 January 1812) was a British military officer and Duke.
+He was a long-time friend of Sir Walter Scott.
 Much of the family's lands and wealth were accumulated during Henry's tenure as duke.
 He integrated the surnames "Montagu" and "Douglas" with the Scott family name to form the unhyphenated compound surname "Montagu Douglas Scott".

 Early life

-Henry Scott was the fourth child of five born to Francis Scott, Earl of Dalkeith (son of Francis Scott, 2nd Duke of Buccleuch), and his wife, Caroline Campbell, and the third-born and only surviving male heir.
+Henry Scott was the fourth of five children born to Francis Scott, Earl of Dalkeith (son of Francis Scott, 2nd Duke of Buccleuch), and his wife, Caroline Campbell, and the third-born and only surviving male heir.
+Through his father he was a direct male-line descendant of Charles II of England through his illegitimate son.
 He was baptised on 29 September 1746 at St. George's Church, St George Street, Hanover Square, London, England.
 His father, Francis Scott, died of smallpox at the age of 29, just one year before the death of Henry's grandfather, the 2nd Duke of Buccleuch.
-It was young Henry who succeeded his grandfather as Duke of Buccleuch on 22 April 1751, at the age of four.
+Henry succeeded his grandfather as Duke of Buccleuch on 22 April 1751, at the age of four.

-Educated at Eton College, through his stepfather Charles Townshend, Henry was given the opportunity to travel abroad with Adam Smith as his tutor from 1764 to 1766.
-The Duke remained lifelong friends with Smith and is credited with bringing him out of his shell.
+Educated at Eton College, through his stepfather Charles Townshend, Henry was given the opportunity to travel abroad with Adam Smith as his tutor from 1764 to 1766, and they remained friends.

+In 1759, the young Duke was involved in a land dispute with the Burgh of Langholm in which the town won the rights of common over Kilngreen and Common Moss.